 1.5 degrees Celsius.
 It doesn’t sound like much, but if global warming rises by more than 1.5 degrees (2.7 degrees Fahrenheit), the Earth will pass a perilous threshold, leading to increased risks of droughts, flooding, extreme heat, higher sea levels, and massive declines in coral reefs.
 And it could happen by 2040, according to the United Nations’ Intergovernmental Panel on Climate Change.

-That was the disturbing message that Miguel Naranjo, program officer with the UN’s Climate Change Secretariat, brought to attendees at IMEX America last September.
+That was the disturbing message that Miguel Naranjo, program officer with the UN’s Climate Change Secretariat, brought to attendees at IMEX America in September 2019.
 “Sustainable events,” Naranjo said during a press conference at the Las Vegas–based show, “are the only way to ensure that this business will continue to exist.”

 The events industry is paying attention.
 At IMEX, Naranjo announced the creation of the Events Industry Council’s (EIC) Centre for Sustainable Events, to provide education and resources for meeting planners, and to align the meetings industry with the UN’s Sustainable Development Goals (SDGs).
 Adopted by UN member states in 2015, the 17 SDGs represent a kind of planetary to-do list — they encompass an ambitious array of goals, ranging from fighting climate change to ending poverty to reducing gender inequality, with a deadline of 2030.